Liberation of Arnhem: Phase one

 The initial assault did not proceed entirely to plan.
-The crossing was set to begin at 10:40pm but was delayed by the late arrival of several assault craft.
+The crossing was set to begin at 10:40 p.m. but was delayed by the late arrival of several assault craft.
 Additionally several explosive charges on the eastern bank of the river designed to clear a path through landmines and the 'bund' failed to detonate.
 The 2nd Battalion The Gloucestershire Regiment then discovered several Buffaloes were inoperative and so the companies were forced to cross separately and not in one assault as planned.
 Despite this the four companies of 2nd Battalion began crossing separately, their way illuminated by Monty's moonlight (searchlights reflecting their light off the clouds overhead) and Bofors guns firing coloured tracers in the direction of attack.
-Under the cover of heavy machine guns and mortars the first company reached the west bank of the IJssel at 11.15pm.
+Under the cover of heavy machine guns and mortars the first company reached the west bank of the IJssel at 11:15 p.m.
 They began to take their objectives in the face of light opposition along the riverbank, sustaining 32 casualties.
 After a slight delay they secured the landing area for the prefabricated Bailey bridge and at 12.50am The Royal Canadian Engineers began floating the components of the bridge into position.
 The second wave; the 2nd Battalion The South Wales Borderers crossed the river under heavy artillery fire.
 Their assault craft drifted downstream in the crossing, but once ashore they advanced rapidly into the city.
 However their advance stalled and the 1/7th Battalion, Duke of Wellington's Regiment, originally due to cross in Phase 3, was sent over the river to support them.
-By 7:00am the 2nd Battalion The Essex Regiment were across the river and by 8:45am the RCE had set up a pontoon ferry to begin moving tanks of the Ontario Regiment across as well.
+By 7:00 a.m. the 2nd Battalion The Essex Regiment were across the river and by 8:45am the RCE had set up a pontoon ferry to begin moving tanks of the Ontario Regiment across as well.